polyipseity/information/special/list of mathematical pathologies.md

 - [continuity](../general/continuous%20function.md) and discontinuity ::: It is neither continuous nor discontinuous at every [real](../general/real%20number.md).
   - global continuity ::: It is a [discontinuous function](../general/continuous%20function.md).
 - integrability
-  - [Riemann integrability](../general/Riemann%20integral.md) ::: Not Riemann integrable on any non-trivial [interval](../general/interval%20(mathematics).md).
+  - [Riemann integrability](../general/Riemann%20integral.md) ::: The function is not Riemann integrable on any non-trivial [interval](../general/interval%20(mathematics).md).
 This is despite it being a [bounded function](../general/bounded%20function.md).
 - [limit of a function](../general/limit%20of%20a%20function.md) ::: It has no limit at every [real](../general/real%20number.md).

 ### Volterra's function

 - see: [Volterra's function](Volterra's%20function.md)

-Volterra's function is constructed {{using increasingly smaller modified copies of $f(x) = x^2 \sin(1 / x)$, mirrored and then placed at the removed intervals of [Smith–Volterra–Cantor set](Smith–Volterra–Cantor%20set.md)}}.
+Volterra's function is constructed {{using increasingly smaller modified copies of $f(x) = x^2 \sin(1 / x)$, mirrored and then placed on the removed intervals of [Smith–Volterra–Cantor set](Smith–Volterra–Cantor%20set.md)}}.

 - derivative
   - derivative integrability
-    - derivative [Riemann integrability](../general/Riemann%20integral.md) ::: Not Riemann integrable on any non-trivial interval.
+    - derivative [Riemann integrability](../general/Riemann%20integral.md) ::: The derivative is not Riemann integrable on any non-trivial interval.
 Pathologically, the derivative exists everywhere and is [bounded](bounded%20function.md).

 ### empty function